Heard lots of things about fostering but not sure what to believe? Read on as we debunk some of the most common myths surrounding foster care.

 Myth: Foster children are all troubled or difficult

-Reality: Foster children come from diverse backgrounds and have a wide range of experiences.
-While some children may have experienced trauma or challenges in their lives, many are simply in need of temporary care and support due to family circumstances.
-Foster children are individuals with their own personalities, strengths, and needs, just like any other children.
+Reality: Foster children come from diverse backgrounds and experiences.
+While some may have faced challenges or trauma, many need temporary care due to family circumstances.
+Each child is an individual with their own personality, strengths, and needs.

 Myth: Fostering is only for people who can’t have children of their own